Protocentral/protocentral-healthypi-v3/docs/index.md

 ### Processing GUI Installation

 Download the zip file containing the executable files from the following links for 32-bit/64-bit Windows.
-If you do not know if you have a 64-bit or 32-bit computer, please download the 32-bit version.
+If you do not know if you have a 64-bit or 32-bit computer, try with the 32-bit version.

 * [Windows 32-bit Executable (ZIP)](https://github.com/Protocentral/HealthyPi/releases/download/v0.2/healthypi_gui_win32.zip)
 * [Windows 64-bit Executable (ZIP)](https://github.com/Protocentral/HealthyPi/releases/download/v0.2/healthypi_gui_win64.zip)